Edouard-Legoupil/quadraticVoting/README.md

 Performing prioritization in collective and inclusive way is challenging.
 This stage is typically the moment where diverging views can arise.
-In the absence of a clear facilitation approach, adverse effects are likely to occur, leading to decision that might :
+In the absence of a clear facilitation approach, adverse effects are likely to occur, leading to decisions that might :

 -   Simply replicate previous ‘*status quo*’ from one year to another that are just adjusted on the margin years after years.

--   Reflect the internal game power within a team, rather than the reality of the needs or the aggregated preference of all individuals.
+-   Reflect more the internal ‘*game power*’ within a team, rather than the reality of the needs or the aggregated preference of all individuals.

 Quadratic voting is a cross between a voting budget system and a